Argentina national under-20 football team: Pékerman era: the golden years

 The performance during the 1999 World Championship in Nigeria was not so good.
 Argentina finished 3rd of 4 in the group, winning over Kazakhstan 1–0 at the debut but with a game lost to Ghana (1-0) and a 0–0 draw with Croatia.
 On the round of 16, Argentina was largely defeated at the hands Mexico by 4-1 and eliminated from the tournament.

 In 2001 Argentina hosted its first Youth Championship.
 The team won its fourth title, the third championship in seven years.
 Argentina debuted in the José Amalfitani Stadium (the venue where the team played all its games in Buenos Aires) defeating Finland 1–0.
 The next game Argentina thrashed Egypt 7–1 (with three goals by Javier Saviola), and closed its participation in Group A by smashing Jamaica by 5–1.
 In the knockout round, Argentina successively eliminated China (2–1), France (3–1) and Paraguay (5–0), winning the tournament with a convincing 3–0 over Ghana at the final, played on 8 July at Vélez Sársfield.
 Argentina won its fourth youth title unbeaten, scoring 27 goals in 7 matches, conceding 4.
 River Plate's forward Javier Saviola was awarded with the Golden Shoe (as the topscorer with 11) and Golden Ball as the best player of the tournament.
 Likewise, Argentina was awarded the FIFA Fair Play Award for the second-straight time.
 Apart from the multi-awarded Saviola, the national squad had a powerful team with most of its players being experienced playing at the domestic first division, notably Nicolás Burdisso, Leonardo Ponzio, Julio Arca, Leandro Romagnoli, Mauro Rosales, Andrés D'Alessandro and Maxi Rodríguez.

-The 2001 championship was the last title won with Pékerman as coach, closing a brilliant era that brought back the prestige to Argentine football.
+The 2001 championship was the last title won with Pékerman as coach, closing an era that brought back the prestige to Argentine football.